-Final Project: Reflection on Presentation Due Date: Class 10 Weight: 10%
+Final Project: Reflection on Presentation

+Due Date: Class 10 Weight: 10%

 This final project will enable you to deeply reflect on your group presentation experience, how it aided you in the development of professional communication skills and how it contributed to increased self-awareness of your areas of strengths and areas of growth.
 You may guide your reflection using the points below:

-Personal Team Content Your expectations at the start of the presentation Your contributions and experiences during the Your participation within your team The contribution of your teammates The online collaboration within your team and your work together The perception of the other team members' attitudes to the course and if that influenced your commitment and contribution What specific content do you feel you learned more about on your journey from the beginning of the assignment?
+Personal Team Content Your expectations at the start of the presentation Your contributions and experiences during the The contribution of your teammates The online collaboration within your team and your work together What specific content do you feel you learned more about on your journey from the beginning of the assignment?
 What do you feel you can expand on in your own journey of learning?